GlacioHack/xdem/doc/source/quick_start.md

 ## More examples

 To dive into more illustrated code, explore our gallery of examples that is composed of:
-- An {ref}`examples-basic` section using the simpler features in xDEM (terrain, pre-defined coregistration and uncertainty pipelines),
+- An {ref}`examples-basic` section on simpler routines (terrain attributes, pre-defined coregistration and uncertainty pipelines),
-- An {ref}`examples-advanced` section using advanced features (detailed coregistration and uncertainty analyses).
+- An {ref}`examples-advanced` section using advanced pipelines (for in-depth coregistration and uncertainty analysis).

 See also the concatenated list of examples below.